Generalized prolate spheroidal functions: algorithms and analysis: Introduction

 The structure of this paper is as follows.
-In Section \ref{secprem} we provide basic mathematical background that will be used throughout the remainder of the paper.
+In Section \ref{secprem}, we provide basic mathematical background that will be used throughout the remainder of the paper.
 Section \ref{secanap} contains analytical facts related to the numerical evaluation of GPSFs that will be used in subsequent sections.
 In Section \ref{secnumev}, we describe a numerical scheme for evaluating GPSFs.
 Section \ref{secquads} contains a quadrature rule for integrating bandlimited functions.
-Section \ref{secinterp} includes a numerical scheme for expanding bandlimited functions into GPSFs.
-In Section \ref{secnumres}, we provide the numerical results of implementing the quadrature and interpolation schemes as well as plots of GPSFs and their eigenvalues.
-In Section \ref{secmisc} we provide certain miscellaneous properties of GPSFs.
+Section \ref{secinterp} includes a numerical scheme for expanding bandlimited functions into GPSF expansions.
+In Section \ref{secnumres}, we provide the numerical results of implementing the quadrature and approximation schemes as well as plots of GPSFs and their eigenvalues.
+In the appendix, we include miscellaneous technical lemmas relating to GPSFs.

-\section{Mathematical and Numerical Preliminaries}
+\section{Mathematical and numerical preliminaries}

 In this section, we introduce notation and elementary mathematical and numerical facts which will be used in subsequent sections.

 In accordance with standard practice, we define the Gamma function, $\Gamma(x)$, by the formula